sampsyo/cs6120/content/blog/2019-09-25-run-bril-on-raspberry-pi-natively.md

 ```

 At the beginning of a function, it will first push all callee-save registers
-on to stack, including frame pointer (`x29`) and link register (`x30`).
+onto the stack, including the frame pointer (`x29`) and the link register (`x30`).
-Then will build symbol table for current function
+Then it will build the symbol table for the current function
 and move the stack pointer and frame pointer accordingly to leave enough space
 for all variables.

 At the end of a function, there is a label indicating the return point.
 Before `ret` to the address in link register,
-it needs to pop out all local variable by moving the stack pointer back,
+it needs to pop out all local variables by moving the stack pointer back
    and restore all saved register values.

-With this design, function call could be added easily with minor changes
+With this design, function calls could be added easily with minor changes
 for passing parameters.

 ### Arithmetic and Logic Operations